tlongers/doccydoc/sphinx/source/persons_extra.rst

 **Guidance on use**

-We use this field to record information about the material in Person Extra that is likely to provide useful context, additional information that does not fit into the data structure, and notes about how decisions were made about which data to include.
+We use this field to record information about the material recorded in Persons Extra that is likely to provide useful context, additional information that does not fit into the data structure, and notes about how decisions were made about which data to include.
 Any sources used to write the notes should be included directly inside this field.